morti88/flight-prediction/README.md

 <div>
 <h3>Login</h3>
-  The program offers a login interface for access to the primary window, which comprises two components: "Username" and "Password."
+  The program offers a login interface for access to the primary window, which comprises two components: "Username" and "Password".
+To enable this functionality, a fundamental function is essential.
+This function, denoted as "login," incorporates a conditional statement.
+This statement verifies whether users have entered the exact value "admin" as both the username and password.
+When this condition is satisfied, the program permits user access to the main interface.
+Conversely, if the condition is not met, the program generates an error message for the user.

 </div>
 <div>
 <h3>Main Window</h3>